eiriklied/coffee_script_article/README.md

 array iteration, accidental global scoping and so on.

 ## What's great about CoffeeScript?
-Finally time for some code!
+Finally, time for some code!
 The following sections show a few of the features CoffeeScript brings to the table.

 ### It's JavaScript